JPMorgan Chase buys troubled First Republic Bank after U.S. government takeover

 On Friday, the Federal Reserve and the FDIC issued reports on what led to the collapses of those two lenders.
 They blamed management while admitting they could have done more to oversee the banks.

-The FDIC is scheduled to release another report on Monday, including proposed changes to deposit insurance.
+The FDIC is scheduled to release another report on Monday, on proposed changes to the deposit insurance fund.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.